MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/data-protection-kubernetes-astra-azure-netapp-files-content.md

 For more information, see the following resources:

-- To see how to use this solution to protect applications, see [Disaster Recovery of AKS Workloads with Astra Control Service and Azure NetApp Files][Disaster Recovery of AKS workloads with Astra Control Service and Azure NetApp Files].
+- For the steps to take to protect applications, see [Disaster Recovery of AKS Workloads with Astra Control Service and Azure NetApp Files][Disaster Recovery of AKS workloads with Astra Control Service and Azure NetApp Files].
 - For detailed information on Astra Control Service, see [Astra Control Service documentation][Astra Control Service documentation].

 ## Pricing